 Well, you see, the PFC, if trained well, can help you make faster, sharper, and more accurate decisions.
 One piece of the Neuro Athletic method trains this part of the brain and we use FITLIGHTS and other modalities to do it!

 The wireless, RGB LED powered lights that are included in the FITLIGHT training system are used as targets for the user to deactivate as per the reaction training routine.
 From this, various measurements of the user’s performance are captured for immediate feedback and can be used for future training sessions.

 Why I use FITLIGHT for increasing mental performance

 There is one main reason clients come to Neuro Athletics and that is to perform better and think faster so we use specialized training tools to help them achieve this in a fun and innovative way.

 In the video attached, you can see that we are using the lights along with a set of handballs that are used primarily to stress the neural system of the athlete.
 Just like your body and your muscles, your brain (mainly the PFC needs to be stressed).
 By consistently training the neural system and overloading it with routines that deliberately train, track and measure the output of the brain, we are able to grow and strengthen the pathways within the brain which in turn enables it to perform better.
-This is PART I of a series of blogs I intend to put out that demonstrates the effectiveness of cognitive-based training actives and how it can help you in any area of life.
 Remember, exercises for rebuilding your brain can be as simple as a few moments of focused attention just before a meal.
 Repetition is key.
 May your abilities to watch your brain at work keep you fascinated until our last breath!